 Vitiligo is a condition in which you lose the pigment of your skin.
-Pigment causes skin color and is produced by cells called “melanocytes.”
-Another word for pigment is “melanin.”
+Pigment, or melanin, causes skin color and is produced by cells called “melanocytes.”

-Vitiligo can be treated, but not cured.
-You will need to manage the disorder throughout your life.
-The National Vitiligo Foundation estimates that 0.5 to one percent of the general population suffers from vitiligo (NVF).
+Vitiligo can be treated but not cured.
+You’ll need to manage the disorder throughout your life.
+The National Vitiligo Foundation estimates that 0.5 to 1 percent of the general population has vitiligo.

-The condition is not contagious, does not cause pain, and is not medically dangerous.
+The condition isn’t contagious, doesn’t cause pain, and isn’t medically dangerous.
 Vitiligo affects males and females of all races equally.
-However, the loss of pigment, called depigmentation, is more noticeable in people with dark skin.
+The loss of pigment, called depigmentation, is more noticeable in people with dark skin.

 The main symptom of vitiligo is the absence of pigment on the skin.
 Three different patterns of depigmentation are possible:

-- focal pattern: the loss of skin color appears in only a few small areas
+- In a focal pattern, the loss of skin color appears in only a few small areas.

-- segmental pattern: depigmentation occurs on one side of the body
+- In a segmental pattern, depigmentation occurs on one side of the body.

-- generalized pattern: loss of melanin occurs on both sides of the body in a symmetrical pattern.
+- In a generalized pattern, the loss of melanin occurs on both sides of the body in a symmetrical pattern.

 Premature graying of scalp and facial hair can also be a sign of vitiligo.
 This includes your eyebrows and eyelashes.

-Your doctor might also run blood tests to check your vitamin B12 levels and thyroid function.
-An overactive thyroid and a deficiency of B12 are often associated with vitiligo.
-Running these tests can help you get prompt treatment for related conditions, if needed.
+Your doctor might also run blood tests to check your vitamin B-12 levels and thyroid function.
+An overactive thyroid and a deficiency of B-12 are often associated with vitiligo.
+Running these tests can help you get prompt treatment for any related conditions if needed.

-Vitiligo is painless and benign from a health standpoint.
-The goal of treatment is purely cosmetic—to restore pigment to your skin.
-Treatment for vitiligo is a long-term commitment; most therapies do not show results for several months.
+Vitiligo is painless and benign.
+The goal of treatment is to restore pigment to your skin, which is cosmetic.
+Treating vitiligo is a long-term commitment.
+Most therapies don’t show results for several months.
+Treatments include the following:

 Topical medications can be effective ways to repigment the white patches of skin.
 Topical steroid medications are used in children and adults.
 Steroids must be applied to the skin daily for at least three months before you can expect to see results.
 Steroid creams can have some adverse effects, including a thinning of the skin or streaks of color on the skin.

 Another group of drugs called immunomodulators may also treat vitiligo.
 These are ointments that contain the active ingredient tacrolimus or pimecrolimus.
-According to the Mayo Clinic, people who have small areas of pigment loss on the face and neck usually see results with immunomodulators (Mayo).
+According to the Mayo Clinic, people who have small areas of pigment loss on the face and neck usually see results with immunomodulators.

 Ultraviolet light therapy can restore pigment in some people with vitiligo.
 Most often, you are required to take a medication called psoralen, which causes the skin to be more sensitive to the light treatment.
 Psoralen is available in both topical and oral forms.
-The combination of psoralen and UVA rays, PUVA treatment, darkens the light areas of skin.
+The combination of psoralen and UVA rays is called PUVA treatment.
+It darkens the light areas of your skin.

-Since you are more sensitive to sunlight when using psoralen and should protect the rest of your body with sunscreen.
-PUVA treatment can be given several times a week in a doctor’s office.
+Since you’re more sensitive to sunlight when using psoralen, you should protect the rest of your body with sunscreen.
+You can get PUVA treatment several times per week in your doctor’s office.

 When repigmentation of the white patches fails, depigmenting the rest of your body is another treatment option.
-Depigmentation is reserved for people who suffer from vitiligo on more than half their body.
-The goal is to match the normal pigmented skin to the vitiligo-affected areas.
+Depigmentation is reserved for those who present with vitiligo on more than half of their body.
+The goal is to match your normal pigmented skin to the areas affected by vitiligo.

-A medication called monobenzone is applied to the skin to lighten the pigmented areas.
-This topical medication can bleach the skin of other people who may come into direct contact with the patient; therefore skin-to-skin contact must be avoided for two hours after treatment.
+A medication called monobenzone is applied to your skin to lighten the pigmented areas.
+This topical medication can bleach the skin of other people who may come into direct contact with you.
+Therefore, skin-to-skin contact must be avoided for two hours after treatment.

-Noninvasive management for vitiligo can include makeup and sunless tanners.
-Tanning does not help restore pigment loss from vitiligo, according to the NIAMS.
-As it turns out, tanning makes the difference between normal and depigmented skin tone more obvious (NIAMS).
-Sunscreen with UVA and UVB protection should be used to protect the skin.
+Noninvasive management of vitiligo can include makeup and sunless tanners.
+Tanning doesn’t help restore pigment loss from vitiligo, according to the NIAMS.
+Tanning makes the difference between normal and depigmented skin tone more obvious.
+You should use sunscreen with UVA and UVB protection to protect your skin.

-Vitiligo can be difficult to live with on a daily basis.
-Some people need help coping with the emotional repercussions of having a chronic skin condition.
-Ask your doctor for a referral to a support group or mental health professional.
-There, you can speak about your experiences without judgment.
-Counselors and your peers can also help you learn how to live with vitiligo and be happy.
+Some people with vitiligo need help coping with their emotional response to having a chronic skin condition.
+Ask your doctor for a referral to a support group or mental health professional if you need support.
+Counselors and your peers can also provide support.